twitter/twemproxy/notes/recommendation.md

 In the former configuration, keys are mapped **directly** to **'host:port:weight'** triplet and in the latter they are mapped to **node names** which are then mapped to nodes i.e. host:port pair.
 The latter configuration gives us the freedom to relocate nodes to a different server without disturbing the hash ring and hence makes this configuration ideal when auto_eject_hosts is set to false.
 See [issue 25](https://github.com/twitter/twemproxy/issues/25) for details.

 Note that when using node names for consistent hashing, twemproxy ignores the weight value in the 'host:port:weight name' format string.

+## Hash Tags

+[Hash Tags](http://antirez.com/post/redis-presharding.html) enables you to use part of the key for calculating the hash.
+When the hash tag is present, we use part of the key within the tag as the key to be used for consistent hashing.
+Otherwise, we use the full key as is.
+Hash tags enable you to map different keys to the same server as long as the part of the key within the tag is the same.

+For example, the configuration of server pool _beta_, aslo shown below, specifies a two character hash_tag string - "{}".
+This means that keys "user:{user1}:ids" and "user:{user1}:tweets" map to the same server because we compute the hash on "user1".
+For a key like "user:user1:ids", we use the entire string "user:user1:ids" to compute the hash and it may map to a different server.

+    beta:
+      listen: 127.0.0.1:22122
+      hash: fnv1a_64
+      hash_tag: "{}"
+      distribution: ketama
+      auto_eject_hosts: false
+      timeout: 400
+      redis: true
+      servers:
+       - 127.0.0.1:6380:1 server1
+       - 127.0.0.1:6381:1 server2
+       - 127.0.0.1:6382:1 server3
+       - 127.0.0.1:6383:1 server4